 It works as part of a huge network of 7,000 sensors on board the ship that function like a GPS system to help you find wherever you need to go.
 The device syncs with Carnival’s Ocean Compass, a smartphone app, or can be used on special kiosks on the ship or via in-room TVs.
 You select your destination on the ship and, with your Medallion knowing where you are, the app walks you right to where you need to go.

-Carnival also says that there’s also no personal information stored on the Medallion itself, so there’s no risk that someone might try to hack it.
+There’s also no personal information stored on the Medallion itself, so there’s no risk that someone might try to hack it.

-Bottom line: A cruise ship is like a tiny floating city.
+A cruise ship is like a tiny floating city.
 Soon, that city will be packed with sensors that take payments, open doors, and control almost every aspect of each passenger’s life.
 Today, our actual cities are beginning to look the same way, with touchless payments, smart homes, and cars that know how to get us to our destination better than we do.